A fractional representation approach to the robust regulation problem for MIMO systems: Solvability Conditions and Controller Design

 It remains to show that $\Cont$ contains an internal model.
-Since $\mathcal{A} = (I-\Plant\Cont)\inv$, \eqref{eq:StabStab} takes the form $ I =\mathcal{A}-\mathcal{A}\Plant\Cont $.
-Multiplying this by $f_i$ and observing that $f_i\mathcal{A}\in\matrices{\stable}$ shows that \eqref{eq:IMP} holds, so the claim follows by Theorem \ref{thm:IMP}. \end{proof} The above theorem and its proof implies the following design procedure of a robustly regulating controller for a stable plant.
+Since $\mathcal{A} = (I-\Plant\Cont)\inv$, the equation \eqref{eq:StabStab} is of the form $ I =\mathcal{A}-\mathcal{A}\Plant\Cont $.
+Multiplying it by $f_l$ and observing that $f_l\mathcal{A}\in\matrices{\stable}$ shows that \eqref{eq:IMP} holds and the claim follows by Theorem \ref{thm:IMP}. \end{proof} The above theorem and its proof implies the following controller design procedure for a stable plant.
 The idea is to construct the unstable dynamics generated by the signal generator into the controller element by element.

-\begin{design} Define the controller $ \Cont=\mathcal{B}\mathcal{A}\inv $ where the stable parameters $\mathcal{B}$ and $\mathcal{A}$ are chosen in the following way: \begin{enumerate}[\bf Step 1:] \item Find a set of non-zero elements $f_1,\ldots,f_k\in\fractions{\stable}$ such that $ \langle f_1,\ldots,f_k\rangle=\langle \gen_{ij} | 1\leq i\leq n, 1\leq j\leq q\rangle. $ \item Set $\mathcal{A}_0=I$, $\mathcal{B}_0=0$, and $i=1$. \item If possible, find $A_i, B_i\in\matrices{\stable}$ such that $ I= f_i\inv A_{i}-\Plant B_{i} $ and $\det(A_i)\neq 0$.
-Define $\mathcal{A}_i:=f_i\inv A_{i}\mathcal{A}_{i-1}$ and $\mathcal{B}_i:=\mathcal{B}_{i-1}+ B_i \mathcal{A}_{i-1}$.
+\begin{design} Define the controller $ \Cont=\mathcal{B}\mathcal{A}\inv $ where the stable parameters $\mathcal{B}$ and $\mathcal{A}$ are chosen in the following way: \begin{enumerate}[\bf Step 1:] \item Find a set of non-zero elements $f_1,\ldots,f_k\in\fractions{\stable}$ such that $ \langle f_1,\ldots,f_k\rangle=\langle \gen_{ij} | 1\leq i\leq n, 1\leq j\leq q\rangle. $ \item Set $\mathcal{A}_0=I$, $\mathcal{B}_0=0$, and $l=1$. \item If possible, find $A_l, B_l\in\matrices{\stable}$ such that $ I= f_l\inv A_{l}-\Plant B_{l} $ and $\det(A_l)\neq 0$.
+Define $\mathcal{A}_l:=f_l\inv A_{l}\mathcal{A}_{l-1}$ and $\mathcal{B}_l:=\mathcal{B}_{l-1}+ B_l \mathcal{A}_{l-1}$.
 If such matrices cannot be found, end the procedure since the robust regulation problem is not solvable.

-\item If $i=k$, set $\mathcal{A}=\mathcal{A}_i$ and $\mathcal{B}=\mathcal{B}_i$ and end the procedure.
-Otherwise, set $i=i+1$ and return to Step 3. \end{enumerate} \end{design}
+\item If $l=k$, set $\mathcal{A}=\mathcal{A}_l$ and $\mathcal{B}=\mathcal{B}_l$ and end the procedure.
+Otherwise, set $l=l+1$ and return to Step 3. \end{enumerate} \end{design}

-\begin{remark} The signifigance of Step 1 is to get rid of the unstable dynamics shared by one or more elements of the signal generator.
-If it is skipped and the elements $\gen_{ij}$ are used or $f_i$ are not chosen with care, the procudure would result into an oversized internal model, since the same dynamics are constructed into the controller repeatedly.
+\begin{remark} Obviously one can always use the elements $\gen_{ij}$ of the signal generator in Step 1.
+However, the significance of Step 1 is that one can get rid of the unstable dynamics shared by one or more elements of the signal generator.
+If this is not done and the elements $\gen_{ij}$ share some unstable dynamics or if the generating elements $f_l$ are not chosen with care, the procedure would result into an oversized internal model, since the same unstable dynamics are constructed into the controller repeatedly.
 This increases the size of a state-space realization of the controller.